 So, how can you offer gifts away, and how is it considered?

-Well, there are two ways you can make a gift.
+There are two ways you can make a gift.
 You can offer your family, next-door neighbour, or friend £3,000 worth of offerings each year as an annual exemption (and rollover one year’s allowance, to a maximum of £6,000).

 You can also make small gift exemptions – offering up to £250 to as many people as you’d like.